fdennig/NICER/README.md

 - The "/Data" subfolder contains two data files required to run the model, i.e. certainPARAMETERS.jld and dparam_i.jld.
 - The "/specificRoutines" and "/preOct2016" subfolders have not been considered nor yet updated for Julia 1.1.0.

-Update has been possible with the support of Frank Errikson (Berkeley), Brian Jabarian (Princeton) and Maddalena Ferranna (MIT).
+Update has been possible with the support of Frank Errikson (Berkeley), Brian Jabarian (PSE-Princeton) and Maddalena Ferranna (MIT).